ymoussaba/TesterUrl/README.md

 ## Note

 Not everything is being used.
-There are still some fragments from MEAN.js which have not been refactored out.
+There are still some fragments from the MEAN.js scaffold which have not been refactored out.

 ## Issues